rapka/polemics-md-wiki/content/index.md

 This is what is tentatively titled the "TESCREAL  Cartography" project.
-It's a wiki-like aims to collect, organize, and critically analyze information about the transhumanist, Rationalist, effective altruism, longtermism, and AI existential risk communities.
+It's a wiki-like aims to collect, organize, and critically analyze information about the transhumanist, Rationalist, effective altruism, longtermism, and AI existential risk communities with a particular focus on the eugenicist and abusive elements of the community.
 This work is very much incomplete at the moment and many pages don't contain more than my collection of notes and sources.

 The impetus for this project was a desire to understand an anonymously-made [map of the online Rationalist space](Cartography/map_full.jpg) that was [posted](https://www.astralcodexten.com/p/links-for-october-397) to Scott Alexander's [Astral Codex Ten](Cartography/Lesser%20Wrongia/Astral%20Codex%20Ten.md) blog in 2022.